How do I get my degree?

 Are seats assigned once my guests are in the Theatre?

-Aside from the area where graduates will sit, accommodated seating, and a small VIP section at the front left of the Theatre, seating will be first come, first served.
+Aside from the area where graduates will sit, accommodated seating, and a small VIP section at the front left of the Theatre, seating will be on a first come, first served basis.

 Will my name appear in the newspaper?

-Your name will be published in the newspaper and in the Commencement program unless you have submitted a Request for Non-Disclosure of Student Information.
-For more information about the Request for Non-Disclosure, contact the Registration & Enrollment Office at 306.752.8350 or by e-mail at firstname.lastname@example.org.
+Your name will be published in the Commencement program and submitted to the newspaper unless you have submitted a Request for Non-Disclosure of Student Information.
+For more information about the Request for Non-Disclosure, contact the Registration & Enrollment Office at 306.752.8350 or by email at email@example.com.

 What is the marching order for graduates?